How To Use Visual Communication and Why It Matters

 2. Capture inspiration

 Imitation is the sincerest form of flattery.
-So when you see a concept you like, take a screenshot of it!
+So, take a screenshot of images you encounter online and file them away for future reference.

 3. Skip writing pages of notes

-Have you ever had the problem of trying to scribble down pages of notes, only to realize you missed parts of what was said.
+Have you ever had the problem of trying to write pages of notes, only to realize you missed parts of what was said?
 One way to help alleviate this problem is to record the conversation (with permission, of course).

-Handwritten notes can be influenced by the perspective of the note-taker, so it would be ideal to always have a recording handy.
+Handwritten notes can be influenced by the perspective of the note-taker, so it is ideal to have a recording handy.

 4. Give clear feedback